 If you are an administrator who wants to find excellent professional development for your staff--you've come to the right place, too.

-Typically this course is offered once a year for a small group.
+This course is offered once a year.

 The Virtual AT Certification Course for those who want to become AT Specialists.